THE SEAM (DIE NAHT, ШАВ) is a performance that takes place in the virtual space (VR).

 We are all containers, but what are the contents we leave behind and what is the configuration that results?

-Through DIE NAHT, your perceptions will be deeper and more complex and you will experience something that's beyond every level of sensory experience.
+Through THE SEAM, your perceptions will be deeper and more complex and you will experience something that's beyond every level of sensory experience.

 Concept, composition, production: Jelena Dabic